Akryum/peeky/docs/guide/config.md

 ## ignored

 Array of [anymatch](https://github.com/micromatch/anymatch) patterns to ignore when looking for test files.
-By default Peeky ignores `node_modules`.
+By default Peeky ignores `node_modules` and `dist` folders.

 Example: